Hermann von François: Early life and military career

-In 1901, François's mother, Marie took the family to German South-West Africa to follow her youngest son, Hugo von François who was a Hauptmann (Captain) in the Colonial Army.
-The family was based in the region during the Herero Wars, in which Hugo fought and died.
-François' other brother, Curt von François, was a well known scientist and researcher specialising in Africa.
+On 25 June 1900, François returned to Magdeburg as Chief of the General Staff of the IV Corps, which from 27 January 1903 was commanded by General der Infanterie Paul von Hindenburg.
+On 18 April 1901, François was promoted to Oberstleutnant (lieutenant colonel) and on 18 April 1903 to Oberst (colonel).
+In 1901, François's mother, Marie took the family to German South-West Africa to follow her youngest son, Hugo von François who was a Hauptmann (captain) in the Schutztruppe.
+The family was based in the region during the Herero Wars, in which Hugo fought and was killed in action 13 March 1904 near Owikokorero.
+François' other brother, Curt von François, was a Prussian Major in the General Staff, later a well-known scientist and researcher specialising in Africa.